 Strategic information is used extensively in PEPFAR Prevention program planning, although key challenges remain.
 Because of poor representation of school age youth in BAIS III, FY 2012 funds will be used to support the Botswana Youth Risk Behaviour Surveillance Survey (BYRBSS) to understand HIV risk factors affecting this age group.
 There is a lack of data to assess the continuum of care in Botswana from HIV testing through ARV treatment.
 Monitoring and evaluation data for the Masa ARV treatment program are captured through the Patient Information Monitoring System (PIMS II) in outpatient clinics.
 PEPFAR support was used to develop the PIMS II system for the Masa program.
 Data for RHT and PMTCT are captured through log books and aggregated for reporting.
 To integrate these data sources at the patient level, PEPFAR supported the expansion of PIMS II though the development and deployment of electronic registers for RHT and PMTCT in five pilot health districts In FY 2011.
 In FY 2012, PEPFAR will support the development of an electronic register for VMMC and the deployment of electronic RHT and PMTCT registers to the remaining 24 districts.
 In a public private partnership with a local telecommunications provider (MASCOM), PEPFAR is developing three SMS messaging systems to improve prevention service delivery.
 The first is to improve the timeliness in returning test results to health care providers from the two early infant diagnosis national reference laboratories.
-The second is to improve linkage to appropriate care and prevention services among Tebelopele VCT clients.
-The third is to improve follow up of VMMC clients.
+The second is to improve follow up of VMMC clients.